 #2 Profess Your Love For the Organization

-Another way to open up your cover letter is by telling them how much you love the organization.
+Another unique way to open up your cover letter is by telling them how much you love the organization.
 This might sound a bit excessive, but it has to be a part of every Cover Letter Outline.
-Companies want to hire people who are loyal to their brand and are already familiar with its values and culture.
+Companies want to hire people loyal to their brand and already familiar with its values and culture.

-Be genuine and talk about how specific qualities of the business you are applying to appeal to you.
-If you have had a positive experience, which left you inspired to work for them, mention it.
+Be genuine and discuss how specific business qualities appeal to you.
+Mention specifics that draw you to the company.
+If you have had a positive experience that inspired you to work for them, mention it.
 Don’t be heavy with the flattery, or it’ll sound fake.
-Mention specifics that draw you to the company.

-If you hadn’t heard of the company before you saw its ad in the job openings section in the newspaper, then do a little googling before you start on your cover letter.
+If you hadn’t heard of the company before seeing its ad in the job openings section in the newspaper, do a little googling before starting your cover letter.
 If there is any chance of attending an event or taking a tour of the office, then sure do it.
 You can discover whether the company is a place you want to work for.
 You will also know what values are essential to it, which you can mention in your cover letter.

 Scrutinize the job description.
-Make a list of skills and qualities from the job post, as well as your observations of the company.
+Make a list of skills and qualities from the job post and your company observations.

-Be confident and let them know that you can perform the job without any difficulty.
-In fact, a tinge of confidence is the most important addition to your Cover Letter Outline.
+Be confident and let them know you can perform the job without difficulty.
+A tinge of confidence is essential to your Cover Letter Outline.

 In this section, you will have to start by pointing out the accomplishments that make you eligible for the profile you’re applying for.
-This is a vital part of your cover letter and the employer goes through it with a lot more concentration.
+This is a vital part of your cover letter, and the employer goes through it with much more concentration.

 Apart from the fact that you wish to become a part of the company, this portion of your cover letter outlines if you’re capable enough.
-It makes sure that all your achievements come to the fore, and if they’re relevant to the job profile, you’re sure to get a nod.
+It ensures that all your achievements come to the fore, and if they’re relevant to the job profile, you’re sure to get a nod.

 4) Fourth Paragraph: Conclude Your Cover Letter

-- Thank the person for their consideration and write that you look forward to hearing from them soon or that you would welcome the opportunity to interview.
+- Thank the person for their consideration and tell them that you look forward to hearing from them soon

 Now that you’ve understood the basics of our Cover Letter Outline, what follows is an example of a cover letter.